heroku-examples/heroku-applink-pattern-org-job-java/README.md

 ```

 > [!NOTE]
 > Run the `heroku logs --tail` command to monitor the logs to confirm the job completed.
-Then search under **Setup** for **Bulk Data Load Jobs** to confirm all records have been created.

-Here is basic Apex invocation you can run from the command line to generate Quotes:
+Here some basic Apex code you can run from the command line to start the generate Quotes job:

-> [!NOTE]
-> Run the `heroku logs --tail` command to monitor the logs of the `web` and `worker` processes as you did when running locally.

 ```
 echo \